 Who is Microsoft Teams for?

 Teams is a collaboration app with a range of tools to assist workers whatever their job role is.
-Whether they are firstline, admin or management, Teams has the tools they need to their job.
+Whether they are firstline, admin or management, Teams has the tools they need to do their job.
 While some may need access to private chats, calendars, and calls, others may only need access to teams and channels.
 One of the great things about Teams is that workers can customise their features; by pinning the feature modules they need from their module tray to their navigation bar.
 Alternatively, role-based policies can be set up where workers will automatically have the features they need.
 Firstline Workers, for example, are a crucial part of manufacturing, retail, healthcare and many other sectors.
 Often, they are the first in line to engage with customers, to represent a company’s brand, and see products and services in action.
 As part of their job, they need to communicate and share information with co-workers regularly, and Teams enables them to do just that.

 3 features you need to know about